mminer/hierarchy-icons/README.md

 ## Compatibility

-Last tested with Unity 2018.3 and probably compatible with most earlier versions.
+Requires Unity 2018.3 or later.

 ## Adding or Updating Icons